You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 make install

-Let’s assume that you have the usual ROS 2 workspace in ~/ros2_ws
+Let’s assume that you have the usual ROS 2 workspace in ~/ros2_ws, and that you’re on the catkin branches in ament_package and ament_tools.

 To build it: